-Here at Bracketville, you’ll find insights and updates, in-season information, power rankings, and forward-thinking predictions for the NCAA Tournament.
+Here at Bracketville, you’ll find insights and updates, in-season information, and forward-thinking predictions for the NCAA Tournament.
 We’ve had four great seasons online and look forward to another adventure in 2013-2014.
 We’ve also partnered with NBCSports.com again to provide bracket projections.

 2014 SEASON UPDATES ..

 BRACKET PROJECTION | Updated: March 7 | 6:40 a.m.
 (ET)